mohammedobaidraza/comp-487/README.md

 ## License
 This repository is licensed under the **MIT License**.
 Feel free to use the code for your own projects and learning.

-We hope this repository serves as a valuable resource for your journey into deep learning.
+I hope this repository serves as a valuable resource for your journey into deep learning.
 Happy coding, and *best of luck with your studies in Spring 25!*